About Summer Camp

 Sports & Games: Emphasis is on both teamwork and individual success.
-Sample activities include basketball, kickball, soccer, ultimate Frisbee, dodgeball, capture the flag and much more.
+Sample activities include basketball, kickball, soccer, ultimate Frisbee, dodgeball, capture the flag, tug-o-war, duck, duck goose and much more.

 Rec Room: Campers get the chance to relax for a little while each day in our rec room where they can play foosball, ping pong, board games, read a book or just hang out.

-Field Trips: Each week (except Week 1) campers have the opportunity to attend one of our exciting field trips.
-Trips may include a Paw Sox game, Roger Williams Zoo, Davis Megamaze and Water Wizz among many exciting others.
-Field trips are optional and must be preregistered.
+Field Trips: Each week (except Weeks 1, 2 & 10) campers have the opportunity to attend one of our exciting field trips.
+Trips may include a Lowell Spinners game, Roger Williams Zoo, Davis Megamaze and Water Wizz among many exciting others.
+Field trips are optional and must be preregistered as space is limited.
 Campers not attending trips still enjoy a full day of camp activities.